 The Cookie Edition

 I was first introduced to Mrs. Thinsters at the WOW Summit this year and was smitten with my first bite of the cake batter flavor.
 It was all I could do to save a few to bring home for the kids, but wouldn’t you know it, I found them like the very next day at Target and so was able to purchase all three varieties.
 My very favorite is the cake batter with the chocolate chip as a close second but Hubs’ favorite is the brownie batter, and of course the kids like all three.
 So the probability is high that if you like cookies then you’ll like one of these flavors.
-I’m not even a huge crispy, crunchy cookie fan as I generally prefer mine soft and chewy, but these are so good I’ll gladly be adding them to the pantry for us all, myself included.
+I’m not even a huge crispy, crunchy cookie fan as I generally prefer mine soft and chewy, but these are surprisingly so tasty and satisfying that I’ll gladly be adding them to the pantry for us all, myself included.

 I also whipped up homemade cookies with Monk Fruit In the Raw in place of sugar.
 I made the sugar cookies from the recipe on the back of the bakers bag and the oatmeal raisin cookies from a recipe on the brand website, omitting only the almonds.
 I love a good oatmeal raisin cookie and am a fan of this version and would use again.
 I had my teenage nieces and nephews over when I made both recipes.
 They tease and give me a hard time about all of our food now being free of this or that (mostly sugar) and they usually won’t eat whatever it is we are serving.
 But both of these cookies they ate.
 A lot.
 In fact, the sugar cookies were gone before I could even get one.
 So I’ll take that to mean that yes, I would use that recipe again, too!